 Psychoeducation Series #2: (Why) Am I Depressed?

+We all wonder from time to time if we or a loved one is depressed, and why we are so.
+Let me try to shed some light on these questions.
 Clinically there are several types of depression, but there are two types therapists usually work with; Major Depressive Disorder (MDD), and Persistent Depressive Disorder (PDD), also called Dysthymia.
 (PDD is basically a less intense but much longer lasting version of MDD.)
 Here I will focus on MDD, but a lot of what I say can be applied to PDD.

 Some therapists use tools such as the well-regarded Beck Depression Inventory to help diagnose Depression, but the cornerstone of diagnosis is the DSM-5, so let’s look at the official diagnostic criteria for adults.
 If you think you see yourself in there, or even if you think you might, by all means see a mental health professional!

+**And if you are even thinking about suicide please don’t do it.
 Please call 911 or the national suicide prevention lifeline immediately.
-They even have chat!**
+They even have chat**

 For MDD it’s a two-part diagnosis.
 First, you must have either a depressed mood, or loss of interest or pleasure from nearly all activities, or both, for at least 2 weeks.